-- Working with VP of Engineering in defining product roadmap and strategy
+- Working with VP of Engineering and Business Unit director in defining product roadmap and strategy

-- Working with PM and BU Director in understanding customers’ requirements and translating them into a viable set of features with clear use cases and expected behavior
+- Talking with customers in order to understand their requirements and translate them into a viable set of features with clear use cases and expected behavior

 - Devising new algorithms for Forensic use cases

-- Closely working with dev team based in Serbia in designing and developing new features for our Ikena Forensic and Spotlight products
+- Closely working with development team based in Serbia in designing and developing new features for our Ikena Forensic and Spotlight products

-Core programming languages and technologies used: C++11 and C#, Microsoft DirectShow framework, .NET 4.5 with Windows Forms, 2d3 Sensing Tungsten media framework, Intel Integrated Performance Primitives (Intel IPP) and bunch of other 3rd party libraries and SDKs.
+Core programming languages and technologies used: C++11, C# .NET, Microsoft DirectShow framework, Google Test, Insitu Tungsten media framework, Intel Integrated Performance Primitives (Intel IPP), FFmpeg and bunch of other 3rd party libraries and SDKs.